Anthony Gaggi: Biography

-Gaggi was born to Angelo and Mary Gaggi, Gaggi was the youngest of three children.
-Gaggi had a sister Marie, and a brother known as "Roy".
+Gaggi was born to Angelo and Mary Gaggi, and was the youngest of three children.
+He had a sister, Marie, and a brother known as Roy.
 Angelo emigrated to the United States from Palermo, Sicily, Italy and ran a barbershop on the Lower East Side of Manhattan.
 Mary worked as a seamstress until Gaggi's birth.

 Gaggi dropped out of school during the eighth grade and followed his father into the barber business.
-He also earned extra money delivering flowers, which he used for gambling.
+He also earned extra gambling money by delivering flowers.
 It was at this age that Gaggi learned the profitability of loan sharking to gamblers.

 When Gaggi was a young teenager, his family moved to New Jersey after purchasing a small farm.
 When Gaggi turned 17 in 1942, he attempted to join the United States Army, but was rejected due to myopia.
 In 1943, Gaggi's family left the farm and moved to the Bath Beach area of Brooklyn.
 Angelo resumed work as a barber while his mother and sister worked in a dress factory.
 Discharged from the Army due to injury, Roy sold peanut dispensers to bars.

 After returning to New York, Gaggi decided to pursue criminal activities.
 His father's cousin was mobster Frank Scalise, a founding member of the Gambino crime family.
 Scalise helped Gaggi obtain a job at a truck dock, where he quickly became a supervisor.
 Scalise eventually allowed Gaggi to become a "ghost employee", someone who did not have to work.
 Gaggi could devote all his time to loan sharking in Brooklyn bars and pool halls.
 This "no show" job also allowed him to report legitimate, taxable income to the IRS and avoid prosecution for tax evasion.